Manya123-max/VirtuNexa-s-Workspace/Week3/README.md

 ## API Key Setup
 This project uses WeatherStack API for weather data.
 Replace the `api_key` in the `open_weather_window()` function with your API key.

-## License
-This project is open-source and available for free use.

 ## Contributions
 Feel free to contribute by submitting issues and pull requests.

-## Author
-Developed by a Python enthusiast!